 People like sex.
 But turns out people like curd rice too.

-I recently put out this tweet and it got me thinking about curd rice, but what does curd rice have anything to do with sex, you ask?
+But what does curd rice have anything to do with sex, you ask?
 Here’s a story…

 A friend once hooked up with his neighbour’s cousin, who was from a village in Rajasthan.
 He kissed, but didn’t not tell.
 She didn’t speak any English, and he didn’t speak much Hindi either.
 When I asked him if the sex was good, he said “oh she just lay down doing nothing, it felt like sticking it up in a bowl of curd rice.”

 I cannot get that image out of my head.
 In fact, now when something/ someone isn’t too exciting, we just call it “mosranna” (curd rice).

 Physical intimacy is an important part of healthy relationships.
 But it isn’t enough.
 Communication is important too.
 If you and your partner can’t communicate, chances are that even if you’re both the greatest lovers in bed, you won’t be able to sustain a life-long physical relationship because when you enter the world of adult relationships, sex is intentional.
 So are orgasms.

 This would’ve been hard for me to understand when I was younger and we only ever analysed sex in the context of people hooking up for a night or two.
 Men brought size and endurance and women their screams and scratches.

 The novelty and rush of doing things that are forbidden or chided by society masks the actual pleasure (or the lack) of being physically intimate with someone.
 But when the sex becomes legal, and is on tap, there’s a natural dip in pleasure.
 So, does that mean that the sex is bad?
 Does that mean that you are bad in bed?
 Does that mean you chose the wrong person?
 Does that mean your marriage is over?